-the Dean/Manager Evaluation form;
+the Dean/Director Evaluation form;

-The peer and student evaluation forms;
+The peer evaluation forms

 Plan for Improvement form, if any;

-A written statement of response from the faculty member, if any provided, and the statement is submitted within 10 days of receipt of the completed management evaluation.
+7.2.5 A written statement of response from the faculty member, if any provided, shall be submitted to HR within ten (10) days of receipt of a completed evaluation.

-7.2.5 The evaluation process for the academic year (semester for temporary faculty) is considered complete unless the overall evaluation rating is Needs to Improve or Unsatisfactory; there is a required improvement documented on the Plan for Improvement form, or a procedural deficiency is noted by the appropriate manager.
+7.2.6 The evaluation process for the academic year (semester for temporary faculty) is considered complete unless the overall evaluation rating is Needs to Improve or Unsatisfactory; there is a required improvement documented on the Plan for Improvement form, or a procedural deficiency is noted by the assigned administrator.

 Peer Review Process

 7.3 The peer review process is comprised of three (3) operating modes, standard peer review, tenure-track peer review, and expanded peer review.
 The standard mode shall be utilized following the awarding of tenure for regular faculty and following the second evaluation of temporary faculty, except as set forth in section 7.12.1.
-No faculty member can evaluate his or her evaluator from the immediately preceding evaluation cycle.
+No faculty member can evaluate their evaluator from the immediately preceding evaluation cycle.
 The expanded mode shall be utilized during the first two evaluations for temporary faculty.
 The tenure-track peer review mode which is utilized during the tenure process is set forth in section 7.14, inclusive.

-7.3.1 The peer review committee chair shall be designated by the Division Chair (designee).
-For tenured faculty, peer review committee members shall be tenured faculty who are appointed from within the subject area.
-If committee positions cannot be filled from within the subject area, appointments should be from within the division.
-If there is no tenured faculty in the subject area or division, tenured faculty from another division shall be utilized.
-For temporary faculty, contract (probationary) faculty from within the division may be selected.
+7.3.1 For evaluations of tenure track and tenured faculty, the peer evaluation committee member(s) shall be tenured faculty who are appointed based on the following ranked priorities: a) same or related subject area within the division, b) within the division, c) volunteers from outside of the division.
+The peer evaluation committee for tenure track faculty is also known as the Division Tenure Committee (DTC) with further requirements set forth in Article 7.13.
+For evaluations of temporary faculty, peer review committee members shall be FT faculty following the ranked priorities above. .

-7.3.2 The standard peer review structure is comprised of one regular faculty member who is selected by mutual agreement between the Division Chair (designee) and the faculty member who is being evaluated.
+7.3.2 The standard peer review structure is comprised of one regular faculty member who is selected by mutual agreement between the Division Chair (or designee) and the faculty member who is being evaluated.
 The Division Chair (designee) may serve in this capacity.

 7.3.3 The expanded peer review committee is composed of two regular faculty members, pursuant to section 7.3.
 1. The first member is selected by the Division Chair (designee).
 The first member may be the Division Chair (designee) if agreeable with the faculty member who is being evaluated.
 The second member is selected by mutual agreement between the Division Chair (designee) and the faculty member who is being evaluated.
+The peer review committee chair shall be designated by the Division Chair (designee).

+7.3.4 The Division Chair (designee), in collaboration with the assigned administrator, shall confirm all appointments to evaluation committees.

 7.4 The committee chair is responsible for implementation of all components of the peer review process.
 A pre-evaluation conference shall be held between the peer review committee and the faculty member being evaluated by the end of the 6th week of the semester.
 See Appendix G for evaluation component deadlines.
 Items to be addressed in the pre-conference will include: